-Depending on the severity of the defect, there are several options.
-For example, a shunt may be placed to increase blood flow to the lungs.
-A Fontan procedure is another type of surgery.
-This involves a series of surgeries with a goal to reroute blood travel through the heart, lungs and body.
+The exact surgery will depend on the type and severity of defects that are present.
+For example, a shunt may be placed to increase blood flow between the sides og the heart.
+Later, a series of surgeries will be done to further reroute blood flow through the heart, lungs, and body.

-- Visit the doctor regularly to monitor your health and the health of the baby.
-(Prenatal tests may detect a heart defect in a growing fetus.)
+- Visiting the doctor regularly to monitor your health and the health of the baby

-- Eat nutritious food and take prenatal vitamins
+- Eating nutritious food and taking prenatal vitamins

 - Practicing good hygiene and staying away from people who are sick